atutko2/HackTheBox/Modules/AttackingWebApplicationsWithFFUF/AttackingWithFFUF.md

 ## DNS Records

+This section just covers what DNS is.
+It also notes that if you add a host to the /etc/hosts file you can connect to an ip on the web using that name.
+Finally it gives a useful command to add hosts to that file.
+`sudo sh -c 'echo "SERVER_IP  academy.htb" >> /etc/hosts'`

 ## Sub-domain Fuzzing

+This section covers finding potential subdomains by using a list of common subdomain names from SecLists.
+The test here is:
+Try running a sub-domain fuzzing test on 'inlanefreight.com' to find a customer sub-domain portal.
+What is the full domain of it?

+Running `ffuf -w ../SecLists/Discovery/DNS/subdomains-top1million-5000.txt:FUZZ -u https://FUZZ.inlanefreight.com -v` get the answer.

+But you can also just gather the name of the domain is customer.inlanefreight.com by the question.

 ## Vhost Fuzzing

+This is a little more in depth a task because VHosts may or may not have a public DNS record.
+And VHosts could be hosted on the same IP.
+In order to fuzz for a VHost, we can use the -H flag on ffuf.
+Like this:
+`ffuf -w /opt/useful/SecLists/Discovery/DNS/subdomains-top1million-5000.txt:FUZZ -u http://academy.htb:PORT/ -H 'Host: FUZZ.academy.htb'`

+If we run this we will see that all of the response codes are 200, because we already know the IP exists.
+However, if the VHost actually exists, it will have a different response size.

 ## Filtering Results

+Since all of the responses in the previous run will be size 900, we need to filter those out to find other potential vhosts.

+If we run `ffuf -w /opt/useful/SecLists/Discovery/DNS/subdomains-top1million-5000.txt:FUZZ -u http://academy.htb:PORT/ -H 'Host: FUZZ.academy.htb' -fs 986` it will return the Vhosts that exist.

+Running that command returns test as the other vhost.

 # Parameter Fuzzing

 ## Parameter Fuzzing - GET

+If we run a recursive enumeration of admin.academy.htb, we find there is a http://admin.academy.htb:PORT/admin/admin.php page.
+However, we cannot just access this page, it says we don't have access.
+So we choose to fuze Get Parameters on this URL to perhaps find if we can get access.
+For this we use `SecLists/Discovery/Web-Content/burp-parameter-names.txt`

+Get parameters usually take this form `http://admin.academy.htb:PORT/admin/admin.php?param1=key` so we fuzz on param1

+Once again we want to filter our results on response size.

+We do a get a response but all it says is the method is deprecated.

+The question for this section is: Using what you learned in this section, run a parameter fuzzing scan on this page. what is the parameter accepted by this webpage?

+Running `ffuf -w ../SecLists/Discovery/Web-Content/burp-parameter-names.txt:FUZZ -u 'http://admin.academy.htb:49949/admin/admin.php?FUZZ=key' -fs 798`

+Returns that user is the answer.

 ## Parameter Fuzzing - POST

+For Post fuzzing we cannot just append ? to the URL to begin fuzzing.
+POST requests are passed in the data field.
+To do this with FFUF we can use -d parameter.
+Further more for PHP, it only accepts a specific context type.
+We can use `-H 'Content-Type: application/x-www-form-urlencoded` for PHP.
+Finally we want to add the -X field to define it is a POST.

+So if we refuzz what we did in the previous section:
+`ffuf -w ../SecLists/Discovery/Web-Content/burp-parameter-names.txt:FUZZ -u 'http://admin.academy.htb:49949/admin/admin.php' -d 'FUZZ=key' -H 'Content-Type: application/x-www-form-urlencoded` -X POST -fs 798`

+We find the user result again, but also we see id.

+IF we try to run get call using id=key it says invalid id.
+Next we will try fuzzing this ID.

 ## Value Fuzzing

+Since we discovered that the parameter is ID, we can guess this value is a integer of some kind.
+But this won't always be the case.
+Sometimes there will be wordlists for fuzzing these params, and sometimes we will have to create our own.
+In this case, we create a word list of the numbers from 1 - 1000 using:
+`for i in $(seq 1 1000); do echo $i >> ids.txt; done`

+If we then run the fuzz we did before on POST params, with that wordlist:
+`ffuf -w ids.txt:FUZZ -u 'http://admin.academy.htb:49949/admin/admin.php' -d 'id=FUZZ' -X POST -H 'Content-Type: application/x-www-form-urlencoded' -fs 768`

+We quickly find that 73 is a valid ID.

+Then we can make a CURL Post request with that value to get the key:
+`curl -X POST http://admin.academy.htb/admin/admin.php -d 'id=73'`

+The answer is HTB{p4r4m373r_fuzz1n6_15_k3y!}
 # Skills Assessment

 ## Skills Assessment - Web Fuzzing

+In the skill assessment for this module we are given an IP address and no more information.
+We are expected to locate all pages and domains linked to that IP.

+Then we need to see if we can find any active parameters on those pages, and finally retrieve data from the page.

+The questsions are:

+`Run a sub-domain/vhost fuzzing scan on '*.academy.htb' for the IP shown above.
+What are all the sub-domains you can identify?
+(Only write the sub-domain name)`

+After adding the IP and academy.htb to /etc/hosts:
+Running `ffuf -w ../SecLists/Discovery/DNS/subdomains-top1million-5000.txt:FUZZ -u http://academy.htb:31637/ -H 'Host: FUZZ.academy.htb' -fs 985` returns the answer.

+The answer was archive test faculty.
+The reason we only look for vhosts here is because this is not a public box.
+So there will not be any public subdomains to find.

+`Before you run your page fuzzing scan, you should first run an extension fuzzing scan.
+What are the different extensions accepted by the domains?`

+After adding the above vhosts to the /etc/hosts file.
+We can run:
+`ffuf -w ../SecLists/Discovery/Web-Content/web-extensions.txt:FUZZ -u http://faculty.academy.htb:31637/indexFUZZ`
+And run it on the other two vhosts as well.

+The answer to this question is: .php .php7 .phps

+`One of the pages you will identify should say 'You don't have access!'.
+What is the full page URL? `

+`In the page from the previous question, you should be able to find multiple parameters that are accepted by the page.
+What are they?`

+`Try fuzzing the parameters you identified for working values.
+One of them should return a flag.
+What is the content of the flag? `